aliras1/mitm_proxy/README.md

 # MITMProxy

 This application is a Man-In-The-Middle-Attack tool for learning purpuses only.
 It poisons the ARP and/or NDP tables of the targeted host and sets up a proxy server between the target and the Default Gateway.
 This server intercepts both HTTP and HTTPS communication.
-However by HTTPS the client must accept the applications face Certificate, of course.
+However by HTTPS the client must accept the applications fake Certificate, of course.

 ## Overwiew